iotdevicesdev/GGreg20-EpoxySouvenir/README.md

 [![Stand With Ukraine](https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/banner-direct-team.svg)](https://stand-with-ukraine.pp.ua)

+# Updated
+**GGreg20_ES Price Reduced**

+We have good news!

+For two months, we have been collecting and analyzing statistics for the pilot batch of the charity product GGreg20_ES – Epoxy souvenir Geiger counter and have come to the conclusion that we can significantly reduce the price of this wonderful product.
+And that is what we have done today.

+The rest of the project parameters remain unchanged.
+As a reminder, within the project, we are removing non-working Geiger tubes from the market and donating half of the profits from the sale of GGreg20_ES to defense and charity projects in Ukraine.

+So we invite you to order GGreg20_ES at the new price [on our website](https://go.iot-devices.com.ua/souvenir-geiger-counter) and [on the Etsy store](https://go.iot-devices.com.ua/ggreg20_es_etsy).
+Please note that orders are temporarily unavailable on Tindie as [our Tindie store](https://go.iot-devices.com.ua/ggreg20_es_tindie) is moving to the US .
+Please follow the news and updates on our website in this regard.

+**Also, please note that our stores are offering holiday discounts until the end of the year.**

+We wish you success!

+Team IoT-devices

 # GGreg20_ES - Souvenir Geiger Counter
 You are reading the description of an unusual art product: on the one hand, it is embedded DIY electronics, on the other hand, it is a product that is non-functional by design.
 If you decide to order such a souvenir, you will participate in two charitable initiatives with the IoT-devices team.